kyma-project/community/governance.md

 In general, the Special Interest Groups (SIGs) and Working Groups (WGs) make decisions that affect the project, including its structure, functionalities, components, or work of the project teams.
 However, the organizational decisions and those that relate to the product strategy are made by the Kyma Council.

-SIGs and WGs follow the "lazy consensus" decision-making process which assumes that:
+SIGs and WGs follow the **lazy consensus** approach to decision making which assumes that:

 * All SIG/WG members have an equal voice in the decision-making process.
 * Silence is consent.
 By default, lack of objections to a proposed decision means a silent approval.